dome9/cloud-bots/README.md

 # Setup your Dome9 account

+On Dome9 you must add remediation tags to rules in a compliance ruleset

 ## Configure the rules
 Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.